-Every small business needs these five tools, wherever you are in your business journey.
+Every small business needs these five systems, wherever you are in your business journey.

 If your company is just getting started, what’s really important is the conversation between you and your team.
 Get this – you can run a business with just person to person conversations.
 Real face-to-face relationships outside of email… imagine that!